To Register for First Holy Communion in Iona Road Parish

 7. We discourage the taking of photographs during the ceremony, but families are welcome to take as many photos as they wish around the altar or baptismal font after the ceremony.

 If you would like more information, please don’t hesitate to contact us by phone during parish office hours (Tel.
-01 830 8257) or e-mail (ionaroadparish@gmail.com) Baptisms normally take place on the third Sunday of the month during the 11:00am Mass.
+01 830 8257) or e-mail (ionaroadparish@gmail.com) Baptisms usually take place on the second Sunday of the month during the 11:00am Mass.

 Eucharist